melissaspiegel/documentation/docs/search-index.md

 ```bash
 > wp cron event list
 ```
-You should see the `mwm_search_index` hook and the next scheduled start time.
+You should see the `swm_search_index` hook and the next scheduled start time.

 ## Running